jacopok/jacopok.github.io/_pages/projects.md

 This is a list of tasks that I plan to get to in a timescale of a couple of months.

+1. Organizing sessions on data visualization for the Fellowship of Clean Code
 1. Working on the multiband paper
     1. Consistent ephemeris computation for all detectors - time shift to implement from the atom interferometry paper, or from Wen+Chen 2010
     1. Enable simulation of DWD and other low-frequency-derivative signals